In Australia, 70% of people will experience neck pain at some stage in their life.

 Why does my neck pain give me a headache?

 Headaches have a wide range of causes including stress, high blood pressure, and even dehydration.
-However one of the most common reasons for a headache is actually the neck.
+However one of the most common reasons for a headache is actually the soft tissue of your neck.
 What makes it tricky is sometimes there is no neck pain associated.
 Often the injury at the neck refers pain upwards to the base of the skull or even towards the forehead, producing a headache.
 The presence of muscle spasm (if any) associated with neck pain can also produce a headache.

 Severe headache, especially a “thunderclap” headache (high intensity headache that comes on suddenly) should always be assessed by your GP.